josephdadams/TallyArbiter/listener_clients/m5stickc-listener/README.md

 Done!
 Now your board is running the latest listener client firmware version.
 Go to the *"Setup your device"* sections to connect the board to the Tally Arbiter server.

-NB: The code base is either compiled for m5stickC or m5stickC-Plus based on the define C_PLUS, default is for m5stickC.
+NB: The code base is either compiled for m5stickC, m5stickC-Plus or m5stickC-Plus2 based on the defines M5STICKC, M5STICKC_PLUS and M5STICKC_PLUS_2.
+Default is build for m5stickC.
+Only one can be enabled at at time.

+TALLY_EXTRA_OUTPUT can be used for extra tally info.
+The internal led is used for program.
+Preview and aux is available on external ports.

 # Setup your device
 1. Plug the device in a power source